 We know how overwhelming it can be to hear the words “Your child has cancer.”
 As parents, you are your child’s best advocate.
 As you navigate your family through treatment and care, we want to share some tips that may benefit you.

 First, get to know your healthcare team.
 In most cases, a pediatric oncologist will manage the medical care of your child, but the members of your child’s healthcare team may also include nurses, social workers, and other specialists.
-Develop a good relationship with them and build up a good rapport.
+Develop a good relationship with them.
 You are encouraged to ask them as many questions as you need to about treatment plans and clinical trial options.

 Learn about care options

 If your child is newly diagnosed, there are standard protocols at almost every children’s hospital in the U.S. These up-front treatments usually combine chemotherapy, surgery, and radiotherapy; sometimes as part of a phase III clinical trial.

 Down the road, if the cancer is no longer responding to treatment or has returned, your child will be eligible to enroll in a phase I or phase II clinical trial.
 Learn more about clinical trials.